Ambiguous power spectrum from a quantum bounce: The ambiguity

 where

-and $\Ls$, $\Ms$, $\Ns$, $\Ts$ are four arbitrary parameters (see again Ref.~\cite{Martin:2021dbz} for details).
+and $\Ls$, $\Ms$, $\Ns$, $\Ts$ are four arbitrary semiclassical parameters that encode ambiguities in both the quantization process \eqref{T2Q} and the semiclassical transition through unspecified coherent states \eqref{CohSta} (see again Ref.~\cite{Martin:2021dbz} for details).

-Expanding $\widehat{v}_k$ in creation and annihilation operators yields the evolution for the mode functions, denoted $v^s_k (\tau)$, which only depend on the amplitude $k=|\bm{k}|$ of the wavevector and not the direction $\bm{k}/k$.
-All the above models can be easily compared provided one rescales the respective mode functions $v^s_k (\tau)$ to a common variable, the Mukhanov-Sasaki variable introduced above and denoted by $\tilde{v}^s_k (\tau)$.
-Upon rescaling the mode function $v^z_k (\tau)$ via the scale transformation \eqref{T1} with $Z_{r_\F-s}\propto \left(q/\gamma\right)^{r_\F-s}$ based on the semiclassical equations of motion,
+Expanding $\widehat{v}_k$ in creation and annihilation operators yields the evolution for the mode functions, denoted $v_k (\tau)$, which only depend on the amplitude $k=|\bm{k}|$ of the wave vector and not the direction $\bm{k}/k$.
+All the above models can be easily compared provided one rescales the respective mode functions $v_k (\tau)$ to a common variable, the Mukhanov-Sasaki variable introduced above and denoted by $\tilde{v}_k (\tau)$.
+The mode functions $v_k (\tau)$ satisfy the semiclassical equations of motion stemming from the Hamiltonian \eqref{MSqhHsem}.
+It can be rescaled via the transformation